 Mortgage fee income consists of origination fees, processing fees and certain other income related to the origination and sale of mortgage loans.
 For mortgage loans sold to third party investors, mortgage fee income and related expenses are recognized pursuant to GAAP at the time the sales of mortgage loans comply with the sales criteria for the transfer of financial assets, which are: (i) the transferred assets have been isolated from the Company and its creditors, (ii) the transferee has the right to pledge or exchange the mortgage, and (iii) the Company does not maintain effective control over the transferred mortgage.

-The Company must determine that all three criteria are met at the time a loan is funded.
-All rights and title to the mortgage loans are assigned to unrelated financial institution investors, including investor commitments for the loans, prior to warehouse banks purchasing the loans under the purchase commitments.
+The Company has determined that all three criteria are met at the time a loan is purchased from a third party investor.
+Until the loan is purchased, all direct selling revenues and costs are deferred.